SuitIThub/HS2Wiki/README.md

 But pretty much everything Unity's GUI System can handle, can be included into your page :D

-It is good practice to use your pulgins title to prevent duplicate categories.
+It is good practice to use your plugin's title to prevent duplicate categories.
+You can also organize your content hierarchically using subcategories.

 ### 3. Example